skilld-labs/kaizen/packages/kaizen-cg/README.md

 1. `cd [themename_dir]`
 2. `yarn cc` and follow instructions

+## Should know
+1. Every component's js uses Drupal.behaviors structure and it works in storybook same way as in Drupal.

 ## Recommendations

 1. Please follow BEM methodology when you are creating component.
 More about BEM's namings [here](http://getbem.com/naming/)